bbauska/html5-template/html-basics.md

 |src             |the address of the resource included in the iframe|
 |width           |sets the width of the iframe (if not specified, the default width is 300 pixels)|

-*Note: Because each browsing context is a complete document environment, every `<iframe>` in a page requires increased memory and other computing resources.*
+*Note: Because each browsing context is a complete document environment, every `&lt;iframe&gt;` in a page requires increased memory and other computing resources.*

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>